-Evaluations will determine if the student has met the minimum requirements for satisfactory academic progress.
+Evaluations will determine if the student has met the minimum requirements for SAP.
 The frequency of evaluations ensures that students have ample opportunity to meet both the attendance and academic progress requirements of at least one evaluation by midpoint in the course.
 Evaluation periods are based on actual hours completed.

-- 4. Students will be sent a Satisfactory Academic Progress report upon reaching each benchmark.
-Students must sign this report in a timely manner.
-A copy of each signed Satisfactory Academic Progress report will kept in the student's file.
+1. Students will be sent a Satisfactory Academic Progress Report upon reaching each benchmark.
+All evaluations will be completed within seven (7) business days following each established evaluation period.
+Students who are found not meeting SAP requirements must sign their report in a timely manner.
+A copy of each SAP report will be kept in the student's file.

-- 5. A student's academic grade percentage is determined by;
+- 2. A student's academic grade percentage is determined by;

 - a.
 Theory exams;

 - b.
 Practical exams, and;

 - c.
-Practice activities.
+Practice activities